Stop Being So Defensive!

 Defensiveness is normal and universal.
 It is also the archenemy of listening.
 Defensiveness makes it impossible to truly know our partner or be known.

-This 12 Step program from Marriage Rules that can help us lower our defensiveness.
+This 12-step program from Marriage Rules can help us lower our defensiveness.
 The rules are simple, which doesn't mean easy.

 3. Don’t interrupt.
 If you can’t listen without interrupting, it’s a good indication that you haven’t calmed down.